How to Be an Enterprise Information Archive Leader

 What strengths and innovations does your archive have?

 Last month we shared the news that for the 4th straight year, Mimecast was named a Leader in the Gartner Enterprise Information Archiving Magic Quadrant (MQ).
 In addition, we examined the trends in the market, and how Gartner evaluates it.
-You can find that here and you can download a free copy of the MQ here.

 In addition to being a snapshot on the marketplace and big picture trends, the MQ evaluates the vendor’s product capabilities.
 It is a very thorough process and the document’s outputs of a vendor’s unique strengths and challenges give readers a great snap evaluation of the products in the market.
 In this year’s Magic Quadrant, Gartner cited the following about the Mimecast Cloud Archive as strengths: